Bounds on the number of torsion points of given order on curves embedded in their jacobians: Applications and examples

 The worst bound is obtained by choosing $s=s^{(0)}$, where $s^{(0)}_i=i+N-\sD_N$ whenever $i\geq N_0+1$, since then $s_i\leq s^{(0)}_i$ for all $s$ and all $i$.
 Hence $\frac{1}{N+1-s_{\sD_N}}\leq \frac{1}{N+1-s^{(0)}_{\sD_N}}=1$ and $A_s\leq A_{s^{(0)}}=(N-N_0)(N-\sD_N)+\sum_{\gamma=1}^{d-1}N_\gamma S_{\gamma}$.
 By Corollary~\ref{cor:crucialgeneric}, at least one $\Pi_{N,s}$ is non zero, so we deduce the following:

 \begin{cor} We always have

 \end{cor}

 For fixed $g$, $d$, this bound is usually much worse than that of Proposition~\ref{prop:oldbound} since it leads to a bound of $4g+2d-\frac{7}{2}$ on the coefficient of $N^2$.
 However if $d$ is fixed and $N\leq g$ say, it becomes a quadratic bound.
-See also the example the end of subsection~\ref{subsecHCWP} below).
+See also Remark~\ref{rem:worst} below.